 How to Create a Poll in Zoom

-Over the course of the year, Zoom has experienced a tremendous boost in popularity.
-Time and again, it has proven vastly superior to the alternatives when it comes to conferences.
+Over the course of a year, Zoom experienced a tremendous boost in popularity.
+Time and again, it has proven vastly superior to the alternatives for virtual conferences.

 Zoom allows users to create polls that help gather feedback from meeting participants.
-It enables you to create single-answer or multiple-choice polls and access live results.
-In this entry, you will learn how to create polls for your Zoom meetings across the supported devices.
+It enables you to create single-answer or multiple-choice polls, and access results live.
+In this article, you will learn how to create polls for your Zoom meetings across the supported devices.

-Another limiting factor is that polls can only be created for scheduled and instant meetings (where a Personal Meeting ID (PMI) is used by the host).
+Another limiting factor is that polls can only be created for scheduled and instant meetings (where the host uses a Personal Meeting ID).

 How to Create a Poll in Zoom from Mobile Apps